 The study also used (for certain crops) allocation factors to determine the part of the product oriented to human consumption (and not for animal feed) and conversion factors to determine the "edible mass."
-Because quantifying aggregated commodity groups and regions of the world presents great challenges (e.g., finding representative data on FLW percentages, especially in some developing countries] a number of assumptions and estimates had to be made.
+Because quantifying aggregated commodity groups and regions of the world presents great challenges (e.g., finding representative data on FLW percentages, especially in some developing countries) a number of assumptions and estimates had to be made.

-Prevention.
+Sources: FAD (Food and Agriculture Organization of the United Nations).
+2011.
+Global Food Losses and Food Waste: Extent, Causes and Prevention.
 Rome, Italy: FAO; Gustavsson, J., C. Cederberg, U. Sonesson, and A. Emanuelsson.
 2013.
-The Methodology of the FAO study: Global
+The Methodology of the FAO study: Global Food Losses and Food Waste: Extent, Causes and Prevention.
+Rome, Italy: FAO.